 Pure essential oils have been used since ancient times as natural medicines.
-As natural products, pure essential oils are dependent on climate and their composition varies according to soil conditions, sun exposure, harvest time, production methods, and storage conditions.
-Pure essential oils have been historically used to treat diseases of the nervous system, and cancer, although research is quite early and not much is known for certain about the role of pure essential oils in serious medical conditions.
+As natural products, they are dependent on climate and their composition varies according to soil conditions, sun exposure, harvest time, production methods, and storage conditions.
+Pure essential oils have been historically used to treat diseases of the nervous system, and cancer, although research is quite early and not much is known for certain about their role in serious medical conditions.
 Essential oils are also used to enhance skin penetration.
+Organic essential oils are made from plants grown organically, without pesticides.
+Many therapists prefer using organic essential oils for their clients.

 - more to come